Virginia Tech: Campus

 The Virginia Tech campus is in Blacksburg, Virginia.
 Most buildings are built of limestone in a neo-Gothic style.
 Notable green spaces include the Hahn Horticulture Garden, Virginia Tech Duck Pond, and the old-growth forest, Stadium Woods.

 The central campus is roughly bordered by Prices Fork Road to the northwest, Plantation Drive to the west, Main Street to the east, and US 460 Bypass to the south, though it has several thousand acres beyond the central campus.

 In the center of the Blacksburg campus lies the Drillfield, a large oval field running northeast to southwest, encircled by a one-way street that is known as Drillfield Drive.
 The Drillfield's name, coined in 1926 after the completion of Virginia Tech's first real stadium, Miles Stadium, stems from its use by the Virginia Tech Corps of Cadets to conduct military drills.
 A waterway, Stroubles Creek, runs beneath the Drillfield on the south side.
 A three-sided conduit for the creek that retains the natural bed of the creek was installed in 1934, and, in 1971, the first two asphalt walks were added.
-The urban legend that the Drillfield is sinking at the rate of an inch per year has no basis in fact.
-In the summer of 2014, three dirt paths were paved as part of the university's master plan to improve the landscaping and pathways, add seating areas, and enhance path entrances around the Drillfield.

 On the northwestern side of the Drillfield stand most of the university's academic and administrative buildings, including Burruss and McBryde Halls.
 On the southeastern side of the Drillfield stand most of the residential buildings, including students' residence halls, dining halls, and War Memorial Gym.
 Newman Library is on the eastern side of campus and connects to Torgersen Bridge, which spans the main road into campus, Alumni Mall.
 North of the Drillfield and northwest of Alumni Mall lies the Upper Quad, known to many students as military campus.
 The Upper Quad is home to the Corps of Cadets' barracks.

 On the main campus in Blacksburg, most of the buildings incorporate Hokie Stone as a building material.
-In the 1990s, a Virginia Tech Board of Visitors committee expressed an intent that henceforth Hokie Stone should be used in all buildings constructed on the central campus.
-In 2010, the board of visitors passed a resolution making that sentiment official university policy.

-Hokie Stone is generally gray, shaded by hues of brown and pink.
-It is mined from various quarries in Southwest Virginia, Tennessee, and Alabama, one of which has been operated by the university since the 1950s.
+In 2010, the board of visitors passed a resolution about using the gray stone, shaded by hues of brown and pink, in all building projects.